Peaceful Lights: History

 The first groups to agree to participate in the project were Sansara and AloeVera, and the creators of the project began to believe in its success after the actor Aleksandr Filippenko joined it.

 For the New Year 2024, more than 10 different artists took part in the "Mirnye Ogonki" concert.
 They had to work under time constraints, and since the filming took place in December, it was already impossible to arrange for a number of artists to participate.

 By the New Year 2025, the organizers of "Mirnye Ogonki" had more time to prepare, which allowed them to film in 13 cities: Berlin, Vilnius, Yerevan, Tbilisi, London, Los Angeles and others.
 The list of participants expanded: Bi-2, Kasta, Noize MC, Monetochka, Dmitry Nazarov, AloeVera and others took part in the concert.
 According to one of the founders of the project, Anastasia Morgunova, it was easier to negotiate with the artists, as they already knew about the project.
 For the first time, the show had a presenter, and the performances of the artists were connected by a common stage concept.

-Name

-The producer of the project, Sergey Rasskazov, explains the name of the project as follows: "You are not alone, there are many of us" - this is the main thing we want to convey to the audience.
-With our concert, we want to create a sense of community for people, that they are not alone in the whole world, to give support.
-And this unification also helps to build a bridge between artists and the audience.
-Artists were no longer shown on TV, and we figured out how to bring them out to the people and return them to New Year's Eve.

 Reception

-Reviews in Russian media

 Russia-based media generally greeted the show critically.
 Argumenty i Fakty published an article titled "All the Scum Have Gathered," characterizing the show as a "freak show" and accusing the media promoting it of Russophobia.
 A news article on passion.ru notes the status of foreign agents of many of the concert participants, as well as reproaches for past statements by some of them in support of Ukraine.